10 – 14 July 2023, Eindhoven, the Netherlands

 The conference will take place at the Technische Universiteit Eindhoven in the city of Eindhoven, North Brabant.

-Talks will be given at the Technische Universiteit Eindhoven in various rooms in the Auditorium and Atlas buildings.
+Talks will be given at the Technische Universiteit Eindhoven in various rooms, mostly in the Auditorium and Atlas buildings.

 Plenary lectures will take place in the Blauwe Zaal which is on the main floor

 in Auditorium.
-Mini-symposia and contributed talks will take place in other
+Mini-symposia and contributed talks will mostly take place in other

-lecture rooms on floor -1 and 2 in Auditorium and in Altas.
-Registration and
+lecture rooms on floor -1 and 2 in Auditorium and in Altas, see the

 All buildings on campus as well as some parts in the inner city of Eindhoven have WiFi access with Eduroam.
-The lecture rooms also have an open WiFi network for guests; access expires every 4 hours and can be renewed by accessing the captive portal.
+The lecture rooms also have an open WiFi network for guests; access expires every 4 hours and can be renewed any number of times by accessing the captive portal.

 Travel and Visas